Skip to main content

 • Completion of 30 credit hours of graduate-level coursework with an overall grade-point average of 3.0.
 All 30 hours must be graded courses (not audited).

-• Completion of 21 hours of engineering classes with at least 18 hours taken from the College of Engineering.
-The remaining 9 hours can be taken from engineering or from related fields (such as science or math with only one class allowed in business) with advisor approval.
+• Completion of 21 hours of engineering, computer science, and operations research classes, with at least 18 hours taken from the NCSU College of Engineering.
+The remaining 9 hours can be taken from engineering or related fields (such as science, math, statistics, with only one class allowed in business) with advisor approval.

-• The concentration/subplan areas* listed below are available for the Master of Engineering degree:
+• The concentration/subplan areas* listed below are available for the Master of Engineering degree:/subplan areas* listed below are available for the Master of Engineering degree:

 • Aerospace Engineering